The biggest takeaways from Harvard’s task force reports on campus antisemitism and anti-Muslim bias

 The issue of antisemitism is at the heart of the Trump administration’s $2 billion funding freeze at Harvard and cited as a key reason behind it.
 The White House is also scrutinizing dozens of other US colleges over purported antisemitism, as well as their commitment to diversity, equity and inclusion programs, their rules for campus protests and whom they admit and employ.

-While the Anti-Defamation League and Harvard’s Hillel chapter have expressed appreciation for the administration’s focus on antisemitism, they have decried funding cuts as overreach with the potential to harm Jewish students.
+While the Anti-Defamation League and Harvard’s chapter of Hillel, which represents Jewish students, have expressed appreciation for the administration’s focus on antisemitism, they have decried funding cuts as overreach with the potential to harm Jewish students.

+The Anti-Defamation League’s CEO said the organization commended “the clear-eyed and brutally honest assessment” of the Harvard antisemitism task force in a statement Wednesday.

+“Jews deserve equal treatment on campus, nothing more and nothing less.
+And yet we hope that the federal government will appreciate the importance of this report and recognize results as they are achieved so that it can reinstitute federal funding and resume the provision of other services that have been halted,” Jonathan Greenblatt wrote.

-“This report makes two things clear: Jewish and Israeli students have been the victims of a social, political, and intellectual campaign of delegitimization and stigmatization supported and enacted by many members of Harvard’s student body and faculty,” Rabbi Jason Rubenstein, executive director of Harvard Hillel, said in a statement to CNN Tuesday.
-“President Garber is committed to addressing the deeper causes of this intolerable state of affairs and not merely their headline-grabbing manifestations over the past nineteen months.”
+Rabbi Jason Rubenstein, executive director of Harvard Hillel, told CNN in a statement Tuesday that “This report makes two things clear: Jewish and Israeli students have been the victims of a social, political, and intellectual campaign of delegitimization and stigmatization supported and enacted by many members of Harvard’s student body and faculty.”

+“President Garber is committed to addressing the deeper causes of this intolerable state of affairs and not merely their headline-grabbing manifestations over the past nineteen months,” Rubenstein wrote.

+While the report is focused on Harvard, the issues discussed feel reflective of a larger problem, said Jared Elias, co-chair of the Antisemitism and Anti-Israeli Task Force, during a panel hosted by Harvard Hillel discussing next steps.

 Garber launched the two presidential task forces in January 2024 with the goal of determining how the university was failing to combat antisemitism and anti-Muslim bias, and what could be done to further dispel tension between on-campus communities.